KEDGERS/Draft/AIOps_Planning_Questionnaire.md

    Diving into an AIOps journey without knowing what you’re trying to achieve is a recipe for disaster.
 In the last couple of years I’ve had the opportunity to work with companies to help them define their AIOps strategy, from problem framing to end-to-end implementation in production.
 We worked together to enable AIOps by deploying Machine Learning (ML) models to boost efficiency of their IT operations, develop ML-powered features, and build new solutions.

    In the process, we approached the deployment of AIOps from every angle: Business requirements, Architecture and Data Infrastructure, Program Management and Return On Investment (ROI).
-A set of questions are provided in this paper to help guide the process towards successfull AIOps implementation, allowing you to increasingly make data-driven decisions and rally people behind data rather than arbitrary process decisions.
+A set of questions are provided in this paper to help guide the process towards successful AIOps implementation, allowing you to increasingly make data-driven decisions and rally people behind data rather than arbitrary process decisions.

 After you go through the questionnaire, you should have a clearer path forward to drive your AIOps implementation.

 ### AIOps Planning Questionnaire:

-The questionnaire addresses the key criterias you should evaluate, and there are 5 buckets that you should cover:
+The questionnaire addresses the key criteria's you should evaluate, and there are 5 buckets that you should cover:

 #### Business Requirements: